ADHD in boys

 SPORT IN ADHD MANAGEMENT

-Many successful athletes like Michael Phelps, Simone Biles, Michael Jordan, and Terry Bradshaw have shared their experiences with the disorder.
-Artists like actor Jim Carrey, musician Adam Levine, and writer Jenny Lawson have gone on to create inspiring things while living with an ADHD diagnosis.
+Many successful individuals, including athletes like Michael Phelps, Simone Biles, Michael Jordan, and Terry Bradshaw, have thrived despite having ADHD.
+Artists like Jim Carrey, Adam Levine, and writer Jenny Lawson have shared their inspiring journeys of living and succeeding with ADHD.

 One Response